My First Triathlon – Salute Tri

 John finished too!
 We are now TRIATHLETES!!!!!

 During my triathlon, I had my ankles, knee/ITB taped up using this AZSPORT Kinesiology Tape.
 It worked surprisingly well, especially since I wore it for three sports.
 It stayed on during my swim and I couldn’t feel it at all, which means it did not get waterlogged.
 I do think it helped stabilize my problem spots because I was not hurting during my race.
+I’m just glad that I decided to have a look at these athletic training tape techniques that were recommended to me by a friend, as if I hadn’t, who knows how I would’ve coped during the triathlon.
+The tape was a lifesaver.
 Other than having to cut and shape the tape, on first use, I couldn’t tell a difference between this and the other popular brand of tape.

 *Disclaimer: I received a free box of AZSPORT tape for review, however all thoughts and opinions are my own!*